PyJaipur/100DaysOfCode/arnabsinha99/README.md

 ### Day 6

 * I solved the second question of Codeforces long challenge and also looked up the concepts and code of NLP in Machine Learning.

+### Day 7

+* Learnt the basics of Tensorflow and practised it on Jupyter labs.